Titanic Belfast: Tourism

 First year visitor numbers significantly exceeded projections, with 807,340 visitors passing through its doors, of which 471,702 were from outside Northern Ireland, according to Titanic Belfast.
 The attraction has also sold 1,376 bottles of champagne and hosted over 350 conferences.
-In 2015 there were 625,000 visitors.
+In 2015, there were 625,000 visitors.

-Titanic Belfast had a record-breaking year in 2017/18 with 841,563 people visiting the tourist attraction and the year before saw the Titanic Museum take home the World's Leading Tourism Attraction Award at the World Travel Awards (2016) In the same year, Titanic Belfast saw 84% of its visitors coming from outside Northern Ireland.
+Titanic Belfast had a record-breaking year in 2017/18 with 841,563 people visiting the tourist attraction and the year before saw the Titanic Museum take home the World's Leading Tourism Attraction Award at the World Travel Awards (2016).
+In the same year, Titanic Belfast saw 84% of its visitors coming from outside Northern Ireland.

-It was the second-most visited tourist attraction in Northern Ireland in 2019 with over 800,000 visitors.
+It was the most visited tourist attraction in Northern Ireland in 2023 with over 800,000 visitors.

 The Titanic visitor centre has received fifteen awards since its opening in 2012.
 Titanic Belfast has been credited for helping to transform tourism in Northern Ireland for the better over the past few years.
-The tourist attraction has also welcomed many famous visitors including Queen Elizabeth II and the man who discovered the Titanic, Robert Ballard.
+The tourist attraction has also welcomed many famous visitors including Queen Elizabeth II, the man who discovered the Titanic, Robert Ballard, and OceanGate CEO Stockton Rush.

 Design and construction

 Eric Kuhne and Associates were commissioned as concept architects, with Todd Architects appointed as lead consultants.
 The building's design is intended to reflect Belfast's history of shipmaking and the industrial legacy bequeathed by Harland & Wolff.
 Its angular form recalls the shape of ships' prows, with its main "prow" angled down the middle of the Titanic and Olympic slipways towards the River Lagan.
-Alternatively, it has been suggested that the building looks like the Titanic, and locals have already nicknamed it "The Iceberg".
 Most of the building's façade is clad in 3,000 individual silver anodised aluminium shards.
 It stands 126 ft high, the same height as Titanic's hull.

 The interior of the eight-storey building provides 12000 sqm of space.
 Its centrepiece is a series of interpretive galleries exploring aspects of the building, design, sinking and legacy of Titanic.
 On the top floor of the museum is Belfast's largest conference and reception space, the Titanic Suite, a banqueting facility capable of seating 750 people.
 A reproduction of the original staircase on the Titanic, made famous by the James Cameron film Titanic in 1997, is located in this conference centre.
 Project director for interior architects Kay Elliott, Mark Muir proposed that a replica-like Titanic's staircase could be made for the building.
 The staircase was brought in as a focal point, a stage and a VIP route.
 There were no drawings of the historic staircase and current accessibility and health and safety standards still had to be satisfied.
-Not only that but the construction had to be millimeter-right so it fitted perfectly when craned in.
 10,000 individual parts make up the staircase which weighs nearly four tonnes.

 The building also provides education, community, retail and restaurant facilities plus a community resource centre.